firefly-iii/docs/new-docs/support/contribute.md

 If you find a bug, please take the time and see if the demo site is also suffering from this bug; include as many log files and details as you think necessary.
 Bugs have a lot of priority!
 You can send the bug info [to me by email](mailto:james@firefly-iii.org) or by [opening a ticket on GitHub](https://github.com/firefly-iii/firefly-iii/issues).

 When you want to fix a bug yourself, feel free to open a pull request.
+A lot of static code bugs are detected by [Sonarcloud](https://sonarcloud.io/dashboard?id=firefly-iii_firefly-iii).
+Check it out for inspiration!

 ## Feature requests